A7med7x7/ReproGen/README.md

     - add a filter `gpu.gpu_count` and set it to `2`.
 - Click “Next”.
 Then, click “Create”.
 (We won’t include any network resources in this lease.
 We will configure our network programmatically through the generated project notebooks.)

+>[!IMPORTANT]
+>
+The project name we select will be used as a prefix for naming the server and our Object Store Container, and it will shape the commands we use throughout the experiment.
+Therefore, if you pick a different name, you may need to select the commands carefully here.

 ## Generating a project

-we will use ReproGen to generate a project.
+We will use ReproGen to generate a project.
 ReproGen provides three main benefits:
 1. **Managing resources**: automates cloud setup (object store containers, credentials, servers).
-The generated notebooks in the `chi` directory handle these steps.
+The generated notebooks in the `chi` directory handle these steps programmatically.
-2. **Reproducible workflows**: provides a dockerized environment tailored to your inputs and an MLflow server to log metrics and artifacts.
+2. **Reproducible workflows**: provides a portable Dockerized environment tailored to your inputs and an MLflow server to log metrics and artifacts that will later ensure reproducibility.
 3. **Custom training code**: generates Python scripts and notebooks in `notebooks` and `src` that serve as templates you can adapt.
 ![Elements diagram](images/elements.png)

+>[!NOTE]
+>
+>ReproGen makes the cloud infrastructure **easy** for you, so inthe  best cases, you won't have to write or modify the Docker-Compose file, your images, or worry about how to set up the servers.
+The generated project handles this for you by hiding the complexity involved when setting up the environment, and lets you spin your virtual machine very quickly

 To generate a project, run the following command on Chameleon JupyterHub: